 The assessment strategy for this module is designed to provide students with the opportunity to demonstrate the following:

-· a basic knowledge of electronic equipment, including tools needed for assembly of circuits, and electronic instruments needed to test and make measurements;
+· a basic knowledge of electronic equipment, including the tools needed for assembly of circuits, and the electronic instruments needed to test and make measurements.

-· a good capability of preparing and delivering an oral presentation to a general audience;
+· a good capability of preparing and delivering an oral presentation into a general audience on a research topic.

 Thus, the summative assessment for this module consists of the following.

 · Assessment of their practical skills via supervised lab sessions worth 67% of the module.

 · Assessment of their research and presentation skills worth 33% of the module.

 For the module, students will receive formative assessment/feedback in the following ways.

 · During lab sessions, by question and answer sessions and discussions with the demonstrators and staff present

 · During meetings with the academic staff and other contributors